thunderbird/thunderbird-android/ui-flows/README.md

 - `shared` - flows usable by other flows
 - `validate` - flows that assert behavior of the app

+## Requirements

+- Android Pixel 2 emulator 5.0" screen with 1080x1920 resolution and 420dpi
+- API 31
+- English as system language

 ## Install

 To be able to run the flows, you need to [install the CLI tools](https://maestro.mobile.dev/getting-started/installing-maestro)

 ## Run

-The current flows run best with a Pixel 2 emulator having a 5.0" screen with 1080x1920 resolution and 420dpi.

 Ensure a device or emulator is running and execute: